casualsubversive/philliplongman.com/source/_bio.html.md

-# Phillip Andrew Longman

-Is a writer and developer living in Boston.
-He's into object-oriented programming, design and user experience
+Is a [writer](#) and [developer](#) living in Boston.
+He's interested in object-oriented programming, design and UX, data-driven journalism, the future of digital publishing, and tacos.
+He graduated from magazine school at [Drake](https://sjmc.drake.edu/) in 2006 and developer school at [Launch Academy](http://www.launchacademy.com) in Fall 2015.
+He made this website with his own [two hands](https://github.com/casualsubversive/philliplongman.com).
+In his spare time he's working on a novel and a new blogging project.
+You should probably [hire him](mailto:himself@philliplongman.com) to make things for you.